Horse-profile.jpg

 Coiled_snake_exp_up.jpg

-In Absent Now the Dead three elements combine: the traverse of ancient civilizations, Thersites’ first person account, and the sounds of the unseen world.
+In Absent Now the Dead three threads intertwine: Thersites’ gaze, his first person account, and the ghostly music of the unseen world.

 goat.jpg

-From a sound design perspective, these auditory ghosts open a path to the ancient world, and support the haunting voice of Thersites.
-Musically, the film utilizes ancient woodwinds, and the various double reed and double piped instruments – the ancient Greek auloi – float up from the past to accompany Thersites’ journey.
+From a sound design perspective, these auditory ghosts open a path to antiquity.
+What is written in ancient texts infers the barkers at the markets, the forge’s hammer, and the clamor of humanity set against the natural world.
+Above it all floats the haunting voice of Thersites.
+Musically, the film utilizes ancient woodwinds — the various double reed and double piped instruments like the ancient Greek auloi – that float up from the past to accompany Thersites’ journey.
 These musical improvisations, based on ancient melodies and scales, are layered, combined, and constructed into motifs, with additional performances on flutes and triplepipe.
-Ancient fragments of vocal song, some in microtonal pitch, are sung.
-Excerpts from The Knights, by Aristophanes, echo in the background of the ancient theater of Miletus.
+Ancient fragments of vocal song, some in microtonal pitch, echo among the stones.
+Excerpts from the political comedy, The Knights, by Aristophanes, rumble with laughter in the ancient theater of Miletus.

 — Hamilton Sterling